Solar Energy and Metal Roofing

 How a Classic Metal Roof Addresses Heat Transfer

 - The reflective coatings we use block radiant heat transfer into the attic space.
 The integral airspace beneath most of our metal roof systems stops conductive heat transfer from the rooftop down into the attic.
-With proper attic ventilation, convective heat flow in the attic carries any heat that is gained in the attic, moving it back to outside through a ridge vent or other exhaust vents on the roof.
+With proper attic ventilation, convective heat flow in the attic carries any heat that is gained in the attic, back to the outside through a ridge vent or other exhaust vents on the roof.

 - While these components and attributes of a Classic Metal Roof save energy through reduced air conditioning demand, we also have engineered methods for attaching solar panels to our roofs for property owners who want to create energy with their rooftops.

 - The ultimate, of course, is a roof that produces energy on its own.
 Over the years, we have seen many companies attempt to integrate energy production with various roofing shingles or other materials.
 While this is indeed a great idea – one product that serves both as a roof and an energy producer – most of these attempts have failed outright and those that have not outright failed just limp along as costly, inefficient energy producers.
+However, we think there is a bright future for integrated solar and we’re working on new technology for that purpose.

 Cost-Effective Solar Energy

-The reality is that traditional crystalline photovoltaic panels offer the most cost-effective solar energy production.
+The current reality is that traditional crystalline photovoltaic panels offer the most cost-effective solar energy production.
 Their modular nature is very helpful in allowing repairs and replacement.
 Additionally, while they are durable and built to last 20 or so years, they do eventually need to be replaced, allowing property owners to step up to even more efficient energy production at that time.

 Solar Installation on a Classic Metal Roof

 Traditional solar panels can be integrated nicely with our metal roofs.
 With clip-fastened standing seam roofs, the panels can be clamped onto the raised seams so that no or very few actual roof penetrations are necessary.
-With other types of metal roofs, penetrations of the roof will be necessary but there are many commercially available fastening brackets designed for watertightness that work very well.
+With other types of metal roofs, penetrations of the roof will be necessary but there are many commercially available fastening brackets designed for water tightness that work very well.

 Plan for Your Future Energy Needs